Tracy Smith (runner): International Track Association

-High School Coaching
+High school coaching

 Smith retired from international racing in the mid-'70s and settled in Bishop, CA, where he taught school and was an assistant track coach in charge of the boys and girls distance runners at Bishop Union High School.
 He helped mold the Bishop track teams into a regional powerhouse that won several team and individual Desert-Inyo League and CIF Southern Section Championships.
 Smith, a disciple of his 1968 Olympic coach Mihály Iglói, was an advocate of the intense interval-style training method that Iglói had introduced to the track world in the ‘60s, and deployed these methods with great success to train his high school runners.

 In 1994, he moved his family to Bend, OR, where he served as head coach of the Crook County High School (Prineville, OR) cross country and track teams, as well as a special education teacher.
 In 2017, he coached the Crook County High School boys cross-country team to the 4A state championship, the school’s first such title in 41 years.
 Smith was ecstatic for his runners after the team’s win, telling The Bulletin (Bend, OR), “Oh, my gosh.
 What a great feeling.
 I haven’t had a feeling like this since running in my younger days.
 I had a pretty good feeling with individual titles every now and then, but whoa.
 This is amazing.”

 Smith has since retired, but has continued his lifelong love of running.